 What is postpartum telogen effluvium?

 During pregnancy, more hair follicles remain in the anagen phase for a longer period.
 “The shift of hormones at birth pushes those growing hairs into the resting phase,” explains Grossman.
 This signals them to stop growing and, a few months later, fall out—usually at the same time.
 This is a development called postpartum telogen effluvium (postpartum TE), a molt-like shedding that takes place two to four months after delivery.
 “It is typically seen as hair coming out in your brush, on your pillow, in the shower, and occasionally on your clothes as well,” says Grossman.
-It is diffuse shedding (meaning, hair falls out from all over your head) and the median amount of hair shed from postpartum TE is about 300 hairs a day, but in extreme cases, it can exceed 1,000 hairs a day.
+It is diffuse shedding (meaning hair falls out from all over your head), and the median amount of hair shed from postpartum TE is about 300 hairs a day.